elevenbuckets/Optract-Tokenized-Opinions/README.md

 #### 3. Blockchain: The Hopes and Fears of Decentralization
 #### 4. Decentralized Application: A Reality Check
 #### 5. Blockchain Governance: Direct Versus Liquid Democracy.
+#### 6. Reputation Management Versus Free Speech: An Obvious Use Case of Web3

 ## Purpose of this repo